 This means you can split the contents of your home – some to go into storage while others are transported to your new address for you.
 Not only does this lighten the workload, but expert removals operatives will commonly organise your belongings in your storage unit for you in a sensible way that makes the most of the space whilst still allowing you to reach anything you might need when the time arises.

 Tips for Using Storage Facilities Yourself

 - Get help lifting heavy or bulky items.
-Storing things yourself does not need mean having to doing everything alone!
+Storing things yourself does not need to mean having to do everything alone!

 - If you are worried about security, then choose a facility which has CCTV and other similar measures to prevent theft.